 5 Factors Affecting Reproducibility in Scientific Research

 Lack of Access to Raw Data and Methodologies

 Researchers must have access to original data, protocols, and original research materials to reproduce original results.
 Lack of access to raw data and scientific methodology is considered an obstacle to reproducibility in research.
 Systems such as data repositories and biorepositories should be available to alleviate the problem of data sharing.

 Invalid Biological Material

 The reproducibility of research can be complicated if they cannot trace the original source of the biological material.
 In addition, if contaminated biological materials are unknowingly used, research results are significantly affected and the reproducibility of the results of such experiments is reduced.

 Lack of Knowledge to Analyze Data

 Scientific research has led to the creation of complex data sets.
 These data sets are useful for research only when they are analyzed and presented in the best statistical formats.
-However, many researchers are unable to properly analyze or interpret data due to the lack of knowledge, scientific resources, or tools.
+However, many researchers cannot properly analyze or interpret data due to the lack of knowledge, scientific resources, or tools.
 This limitation causes misinterpretation of the results and hinders the reproducibility of the research.